-Under the guidelines, the covered executives are expected to own specified dollar amounts of Nasdag common stock based on a multiple of their base salary.
-The multiple is determined by officer level: our CEO must hold shares valued at six times base salary, our President and Chief Operating Officer, President and CFO must hold a four times multiple, other Executive Vice Presidents must hold a three times multiple and Senior Vice Presidents must hold a one times multiple.
+Under the guidelines, the covered executives are expected to own specified dollar amounts of Nasdaq common stock based on a multiple of their base salary.
+The multiple is determined by officer level: our CEO must hold shares valued at six times base salary, our President and Chief Operating Officer, President and CFO must hold a four times multiple, other Executive Vice Presidents must hold a three times multiple and Senior Vice Presidents must hold a none times multiple.
 Individual holdings, shares jointly owned with immediate family members or held in trust, shares of restricted stock (including vested and unvested), shares underlying PSUs after completion of the performance period and shares purchased or held through Nasdaq's plans, such as the Nasdaq ESPP, count toward satisfying the guidelines.
-New executives and executives who incur a material change in their responsibilities are expected to meet the applicable level of ownership within four years of their start date or the date of the change in responsibilities.
+New executives and executives who incur a material change in their responsibilities.
 All of the named executive officers who were required to be in compliance with the guidelines on December 31, 2015 were in compliance with the guidelines as of that date.